Gulf of Thailand (LME)

 - Demonstration of Community-based Mgt of Seagrass Habitats in Trikora Beach East Bintan, Riau Archipelago Province, Indonesia - closed (Project Completion)

-- Demonstration of Sustainable Management of Coral Reef Resources in the Coastal Waters of Ninh Hai District, Ninh Thuan Province, Viet Nam - active (Under Implementation)
+- Demonstration of Sustainable Management of Coral Reef Resources in the Coastal Waters of Ninh Hai District, Ninh Thuan Province, Viet Nam - active (Project Approved)

 - East Asian Seas Region: Development and Implementation of Public Private Partnerships in Environmental Investments - closed (Project Closure)

-- Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand - preparation (Project Approved)
+- Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand - active (Project Approved)

 - Implementation of Sustainable Development Strategy for the Seas of East Asia - closed (Project Closure)